parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/mobility.md

 **It is strongly recommended that you see a physiotherapist and occupational therapist to advise on these.**

-Before purchasing equipment, consider the following overall tips below:

-- Consider how and where you will use the equipment
-- Try the equipment before you buy it
-- Ensure the fit of the equipment is as correct as possible
-- Remember that companies selling equipment could be biased.
-Health and Social care professionals do not have a financial incentive so are impartial.
-- The <a href="https://www.dlf.org.uk/" class="external-link" target="_blank" rel="noopener noreferrer">Disabled Living Foundation (DLF)</a> is a charity (not commercial) that provides detailed information about equipment, including places you can try it out and comparisons of products.

 <div class="video-container">
 <iframe
   width="560"